embench/embench-iot/doc/README.md

 - US spelling throughout.
 - Run "make spell" before committing changes.
 - Do not commit the PDF!
--->
+- The first line must not be the "comment" which inserts the ToC -->

 Authors: Embench&#x2122; Task Group